 Essex Radio began broadcasting in the UK on the 12th September 1981 from Southend and the 10th December 1981 from Chelmsford.
 It could be heard in the Southend area on 210 metres (1431 kHz) MW / 95.3 FM and in the Chelmsford area on 220 metres (1359 kHz) MW / 96.4 FM.

 For more information about the early days of Essex Radio, check out Pete Sipple's site here.

-Towards the end of 1985 a plan to group ILR stations together and BBC local stations together meant a change in the FM frequencies.
+In November 1985, a plan to group ILR stations together and BBC local stations together meant a change in the FM frequencies.
 95.3 became 96.3 and 96.4 became 102.6.